Skip To Content

 Cloud stores

-You can register an Amazon Simple Storage Service (S3) bucket or other S3 compatible storage, Azure Blob storage container, Google Cloud bucket, or Alibaba Cloud Object Storage Service (OSS) as a cloud store for raster stores.
+You can register an Amazon Simple Storage Service (S3) bucket, Azure Blob Storage container, Google Cloud bucket, or Alibaba Cloud Object Storage Service (OSS) as a cloud store for raster stores.
 The ArcGIS Server site administrator can also register these cloud storage locations for map and image service caches (cache directories).

 Big data file shares